• Partial dentures are removable plates with one or more false teeth attached. They fill the gaps when some teeth are lost.

 How long does it take to get partial dentures?

-If you don’t need any extractions, getting a partial denture can take 6 weeks up to 3 months.
-This may be longer if you have conditions such as periodontitis which should be fixed before a dental impression is taken.
+If you do not need any extractions, getting a partial denture can take 6 weeks to 3 months.
+This may take longer if you have conditions such as periodontitis, which should be treated before a dental impression is taken.